 - computer programs;

-- literary, scientific and aesthetic works or creations; and
+- literary, scientific and aesthetic works or creations;

-- presentations of information.
+- and presentations of information.

-Further, under the IPL, the following inventions are considered non-patentable:
+The following inventions are considered non-patentable:

 - inventions that are contrary to public order or morality;

 - inventions concerning plant or animal varieties or essentially biological processes for the production of plants or animals, excluding the microbiological processes or the products thereof;